Bytons/aurelia_pwa/README.md

-# Showcasing aurelia framework alongside Google's workbox to create a PWA
+## Aurelia framework alongside Google's workbox to create a PWA

 The application uses TypeScript for js compiler + Webpack for bundling and Aurelia as the UI-renderer.